-Investments during 2021 mainly concern New Foundations, a public neutral fibre optic network FTTH and studies for sewerage.
+Investments during 2022 mainly concern New Foundations and during 2021 mainly New Foundations, a public neutral fibre optic network FTTH and studies for sewerage.

-During 2021 and 2020, no costs for research were recorded.
+During 2022 and 2021, no costs for research were recorded.
 There were no intangible assets with an indefinite useful life.